ryanj/cloud-env/README.md

   console.log("Listening on "+config.IP+", port "+config.PORT)
 });
 ```

+If host-provided configs are not found, local development defaults are returned - allowing you to configure once, and run anywhere.

 ## Configuration Strings
 Reliable configuration settings for local dev AND for "the cloud":